-Contract No. K-1415-102 with Stantech LLC is also on Council's agenda.
+Contract K-1415-102 with Stantech LLC is forwarded for Council's consideration.
 Stantech is a licensed Remediation Consultant and will conduct field testing on the site and possibly boring to assess the contamination resulting from the release of diesel from the storage tanks.
 Stantech will assist the City in applying for Indemnity Fund reimbursement of any required corrective action.
+The Indemnity Fund Application is included for informational purposes.
 Per the contract, Stantech agrees to accept Indemnity Fund reimbursement for its work on this project.
 The City may be required to pay for a portion of the work as an OCC deductible (1% up to a maximum of \$5,000 for a confirmed release).
-Once eligibility for Indemnity Fund reimbursement is determined, Stantech will work with the PSTD to obtain pre-approval of all proposed works plans and associated costs.
-Funds are available in account 050-9365-419.61-01; project number BG0041 for any required deductible.
+Once eligibility for Indemnity Fund reimbursement is determined, Stantech will work with the PSTD to obtain pre-approval of all proposed works associated costs.
+Funds are available in Buildings/Grounds, Construction 050-9365-419.61-01; project BG0041) for any required deductible.

-As a result of all of the unexpected events, the project time frame for the demolition and clearing of 1 West Gray was increased through the middle of December, and additional costs were incurred.
+As a result of all of the unexpected events, the project time frame for the demolition and clearing of 1 West Gray was increased through the middle of December, 2014 and additional costs were incurred.
 The original approved budget was \$125,000.
 Staff followed the Competitive Bidding Act in soliciting bids, but the bids received were less than the \$50,000 threshold for the Act's applicability.
-Staff has prepared Amendment No. 1 to Contract No. K-1415-23 to add the additional and previously unanticipated services to the contract.
+Staff has prepared Amendment No. 1 to Contract K-1415-23 to add the additional and previously unanticipated services to the contract.
 This essentially modifies the scope of work to include all of the remediation, and the additional labor and costs to remove the pumps, and fuel tanks.
 With the modified scope of work, the total cost of the project is \$99,014.04.
 One previous payment of \$25,148.40 had been made leaving a balance of \$73,865.64.
-Funding is available in account 050-9365-419.61-01; project number BG0041 for final payment under the contract as amended.
+Funding for these additional costs is available in Buildings/Grounds, Construction (account 050-9365-419.61-01; project BG0041) for final payment under the contract as amended.

-RECOMMENDATION: Staff has reviewed Amendment No. 1 to Contract No. K-1415-23 in the amount of \$66,542.04 and recommends approval and final payment in the amount of \$73,865.64 for the FYE 2014 Demolition and Clearing of the Structure at 1 West Gray Street.
+RECOMMENDATION: Staff has reviewed Amendment No. 1 to Contract K-1415-23 in the amount of \$66,542.04 and recommends approval and final payment in the amount of \$73,865.64 for the FYE 2014 Demolition and Clearing of the Structure at 1 West Gray Street.
 Staff further recommends final acceptance of the project.

-Staff also recommends approval of Contract No. K-1415-102 with Stantech LLC for remediation services related to the diesel fuel tanks discovered as part of the Demolition and Clearing of the Structure at 1 West Gray Street.
+Staff also recommends approval of Contract K-1415-102 with Stantech LLC for remediation services related to the diesel fuel tanks discovered as part of the Demolition and Clearing of the Structure at 1 West Gray Street.